-Over the past twenty years, in additon to authoring his eleven volumes of poetry, Henry Langhorne has had
+Over the past twenty years, in additon to authoring his thirteen volumes of poetry, Henry Langhorne has

 2016), Hurricane Review, The Panhandler, Emerald Coast Review, Negative Capability,

 Poem, The Cape Rock, The Chattahoochee Review, Plainsongs, Passager, Inlet,

 Mediphors, Life on the Line (anthology), Dockside, On Wings of Spirit (anthology), The

 Pharos, and the Journal of the American Medical Association (JAMA).
 He is currently a member of the Academy